PHASE 1: February/March 2018

 - Install Electric Vehicle charging station: This will help promote the use of electric vehicles, while also supporting the Town’s goal to reduce community-wide GHG emissions by 7% from 2007 levels, by 2030.

-- Remove the tree causing the most infrastructure damage: The trees fronting the Holland Lands were planted without enough room for oxygen to reach their roots.
+- Remove the trees causing the most infrastructure damage: The trees fronting the Holland Lands were planted without enough room for oxygen to reach their roots.
 This is why the roots lift, causing damage to the nearby sidewalks.

 - Fix sidewalk panels: Once the risk of further tree root damage has been eliminated, the affected sidewalk panels, as well as nearby sidewalk panels that compromise public safety, will be permanently fixed.